Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-g-enc-index.rst

     * - __u32
       - ``entries``
-      - The number of entries the driver stored in the ``entry`` array.
+      - The number of entries the woke driver stored in the woke ``entry`` array.
     * - __u32
       - ``entries_cap``
-      - The number of entries the driver can buffer.
+      - The number of entries the woke driver can buffer.
 Must be greater than zero.
     * - __u32
       - ``reserved``\ [4]